 Lynn has served as Executive Director for eight years.
 She worked as Church Secretary for the Delavan UMC where she also was their Shelter coordinator.
 Prior to this she developed policies and procedures in the quality and compliance department of a local hospice.
 Family remains one of the most important things in her life and she especially enjoys "chasing around" her six grandchildren.

-Pat came to the Shelter five years ago with experience working at the homeless shelter in Madison.
+Pat came to the Shelter six years ago with experience working at the homeless shelter in Madison.
 He hails from Chicago, loves his Bear and Cubbies and has an amazing back-story about the days he himself was homeless.

 |Rev Stanley Curtis